 It’s not easy, and most people who’ve had a heart attack will be “rated” for life insurance.

-But even if you can get a Table 2 rate instead of a Table 3 rate, or a Table 3 instead of a Table 4, a Table 4 instead of a Table 5, and each higher table rating equates to about a 10% to 15% increase in your cost, you could save thousands of dollars over the life of your policy!
+But even if you can get a Table 2 rate instead of a Table 3 rate, or a Table 3 instead of a Table 4, a Table 4 instead of a Table 5, and each higher table rating equates to about a 25% increase in your cost, you could save thousands of dollars over the life of your policy!

 Some things that will likely be required of you before you have any shot of getting best offer possible after a heart attack are:

-- All cardiac check ups since MI must be good with no chest pain or other issues.
+- All cardiac check ups since the myocardial infarction (MI) must be good with no ongoing chest pain or other issues.

-- You will have to have had a good stress test within past 12 months.
+- You will usually have to have had a good stress test within past 12 to 18 months.

 - Cholesterol levels, blood pressure and blood sugar will all need to be very good.